The goal of this guide is to help you become a better searcher.

 For more on databases, watch this informative video from the University of Michigan Library that explains:

-Watch this video on finding and using databases in the TCSPP Library:
+Watch this video on finding and using databases in The Chicago School Library:

 The next step is to choose your keywords.
 First, break your topic into key concepts.
 These concepts will form the building blocks of your search strategy.